sparkflows/sparkflows-docs/docs/tutorials/languages/sql.rst

          end as mScore,
     mValue / fValue  as avg_amount from fire_temp_table

-Example 4: Using CAST statement to change datatype and creating Alias
+Example 4: Using CAST statement to change datatype
 ==========

 ::